agersant/tiger/Roadmap.md

 	· In selection window, keep origin centered to preview turnarounds · When moving animation frame or hitbox, hold shift to move only on one axis · When resizing hitbox, hold shift to make square (or preserve aspect ratio?)
-	· Sort content panel entries by name
+	· Content window and workbench should say what the current workbench item is · Sort content panel entries by name
 	· Sort hitbox panel entries by name
+	· Dont draw origin when editing frame

 	· Fix bug where origin is not consistent within one animation in selection window (is ok in workbench) · Fix bug where frame name can go outside frame bound in timeline